thesocialdeck/11ty_au_designsystem_starter/src/reforms/qualifications.md

 date: '2021-01-04'
 DisplayOrder: 2
 image: '/images/icons/qualifications.png'
+imagealt: 'Icon of hand writing on paper to represent qualifications'
 summary: 'Have your say about improving the way we design qualifications and training in the VET sector.'
 layout: 'layouts/reform-item-qualifications.html'
 ---